Communities: Adriani | Kali Vrysi | Platania | Katafyto

 The cultivation of the vineyard follows the standards of the Integrated Crop Management System (Agro 2-1/2.2).
 In respecting the vineyard’s biodiversity, we achieve the qualitative development of the raw materials, while at the same time reducing our environmental footprint.

-The usual June and July rains did not adversely affect the health of the grapes.
-After completing the green harvest (where deemed desirable), the vines came to an ideal balance of leaf area and production capacity was achieved by conducting green harvest where necessary.
+The usual rainfall of June and the water shortage of July did not affect the health of the grapes, while the ideal balance of leaf area and production capacity was achieved by conducting green harvest where necessary.

 Qualitative – Quantitative Assessment

-The quality is supported by our firm commitment to low yields, 800 to 1000 kilograms/hectare for the white varieties and 600 to 800 kilograms/hectare for the red varieties.
+The quality is supported by our firm commitment to low yields, 800 to 1000 kilograms/acre for the white varieties and 600 to 800 kilograms/acre for the red varieties.

 As a result, the white wines produced have quite an aromatic intensity with a good acidity and very good structure.

-This year’s red wines are characterised by a fresh, fruity, aromatic potential, good colour intensity, as well as good concentration.
+This year’s red wines are characterized by a fresh, fruity, aromatic potential, good color intensity, as well as good concentration.
 The ripe tannins combined with the wines’ structure create a very well-balanced result.

 20-hectare privately owned vineyard of organic farming (DIO).